netj/3x/docs/tutorial/README.md

 #### Add a GNU Parallel Cluster Target

-*[GNU Parallel][]* is a handy tool for launching multiple processes of a program, remotely as well as locally, in parallel to handle large amount of inputs.
+*[GNU Parallel][]* is a handy tool for launching multiple processes of a program, remotely as well as locally, in parallel to handle large numbers of inputs.
 It is especially useful when we have SSH access to a cluster of remote machines that does not have a dedicated job scheduler.
 3X supports GNU Parallel as a type of execution target, so you can get results of multiple runs